TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 ### Top-G Sampling

+**This setting is deprecated since Kayra V1.1 and this entry is kept for historical purposes.**

-This specifically applies tp **Kayra**, as this model "groups" tokens in tiers of probabilities, rather than spreading them smoothly like.
+This specifically applies to **Kayra V1**, as this model "groups" tokens in tiers of probabilities, rather than spreading them smoothly like.
 Top-G is similar to Top-K, but instead of limiting the pool to K tokens, it limits the pool to G groups of tokens.
 Effectively it's telling the model that your staircase has *G* steps.

 ### Typical Sampling